Have You Suffered An Injury at Work in Louisiana? Get Gordon!

 Louisiana Worker Comp Laws are a set of important regulations that all employers in the state must comply with.
 These laws provide benefits and protection to workers who suffer work-related injuries or illnesses.

 In Louisiana, almost all employers are required to have workers’ compensation coverage.
 This coverage ensures that injured workers receive necessary medical care and compensation for lost wages.
-However, there are some exemptions to this rule, such as domestic employees, certain agricultural workers, and some public officials.

 Employers also have reporting requirements under Louisiana Worker Comp Laws.
 They must report work-related injuries or illnesses to their insurance carrier within 10 days of becoming aware of the incident.